-The initially identified burrow area for this project is the SNS, which is more than 30 km from the project site.
+The initially identified burrow area for this project is the SNS.
 The quarrying in SNS for the fill materials needed for the Project is covered by an EIS Report and an ECC application by the PRA.
 The environmental concerns and mitigation and legal responsibilities therefore fall on the PRA.
 When the reclamation contractor undertakes dredging at the SNS, it will have to observe the rules of PRA in respect of environmental concerns.
 The Project recognizes the environmental concerns at the SNS and commits to faithfully comply with the requirements of the PRA.
 As one requirement to secure permit from the PRA, the Contractor will need to submit an Environmental Protection and Enhancement Plan (EPEP) approved by the MGB.